SiCarlsson/homelab-infrastructure/README.md

    ```bash
    make terraform-plan
    ```

-   **This step is crucial as it also generates the execution plan that determines how many VMs will be created and their configuration.**
+   > **Important:** This step also generates the VM configuration file that Terraform needs to create the infrastructure.

 7. **Make the changes in Proxmox**:
    ```bash
    make terraform-apply